 - Add some ‘strong’ organic flour.
 Up to 25% of the total is probably sufficient to give some extra lift and tenacity without sacrificing too much flavour and nutrient density.

 - Think about water content.
 Poor volume, crumbly texture and a dry crumb are often caused by using too little water in the dough.
 It’s tempting to keep the dough firm because it seems easier to handle and shape like that.
 But think of it from the yeast’s point of view.
 A dry tight dough is like a straightjacket that prevents the gas produced by the yeast from inflating the little balloons formed by the gluten network in the dough.
 Add a little more water – and the dough relaxes and can expand.
-Of course, a loose, lithe dough may not hold its contours so pertly during proving and baking.
+Of course, a loose, lithe dough may not hold its shape so well during proving and baking.
 But who really wants a perfect shape that’s dense inside when the alternative is an open, chewy crumb that’s bursting with honest flavour?

 - Enrich your dough with something that helps it hold together.
-It may seem counter-intuitive, but some natural ingredients (especially seeds) that are a lot bigger than bran particles can actually help to bind the dough structure rather than break it up as one might expect.
+It may seem counter-intuitive, but some natural ingredients (especially things like pumpkin or sunflower seeds) that are a lot bigger than bran particles can actually help to bind the dough structure rather than break it up as one might expect.
 Linseeds are a good example.
 Soak them overnight and not only will their many nutritional benefits be more accessible to human digestion, but they will exude a sticky gel that can transform a crumbly dough.
 The binding effect is noticeable even before baking so you may need to extend rising (‘proving’) time significantly.